Yugoslavia: Breakup

 Meanwhile, Slovenia, under the presidency of Milan Kučan, and Croatia supported the Albanian miners and their struggle for formal recognition.
-Initial strikes turned into widespread demonstrations demanding a Kosovan republic.
-This angered Serbia's leadership which proceeded to use police force, and later even the Federal Army was sent to the province by the order of the Serbia-held majority in the Yugoslav Presidency Council.
+Initial strikes turned into widespread demonstrations demanding a Kosovar republic.
+This angered Serbia's leadership which proceeded to use police force and later, federal police troops to restore civil order.

-In January 1990, the extraordinary 14th Congress of the League of Communists of Yugoslavia was convened.
-For most of the time, the Slovene and Serbian delegations were arguing over the future of the League of Communists and Yugoslavia.
-The Serbian delegation, led by Milošević, insisted on a policy of "one person, one vote", which would empower the plurality population, the Serbs.
-In turn, the Slovenes, supported by Croats, sought to reform Yugoslavia by devolving even more power to republics, but were voted down.
+In January 1990, the extraordinary 14th Congress of the League of Communists of Yugoslavia was convened, where the Serbian and Slovenian delegations argued over the future of the League of Communists and Yugoslavia.
+The Serbian delegation, led by Milošević, insisted on a policy of "one person, one vote" which would empower the plurality population, the Serbs.
+In turn, the Slovenian delegation, supported by Croats, sought to reform Yugoslavia by devolving even more power to republics, but were voted down.
 As a result, the Slovene and Croatian delegations left the Congress and the all-Yugoslav Communist party was dissolved.

-The constitutional crisis that inevitably followed resulted in a rise of nationalism in all republics: Slovenia and Croatia voiced demands for looser ties within the Federation.
+The constitutional crisis that inevitably followed resulted in a rise of nationalism in all republics: Slovenia and Croatia voiced demands for looser ties within the federation.
 Following the fall of communism in Eastern Europe, each of the republics held multi-party elections in 1990.
 Slovenia and Croatia held the elections in April since their communist parties chose to cede power peacefully.
-Other Yugoslav republics—especially Serbia—were more or less dissatisfied with the democratisation in two of the republics and proposed different sanctions (e.g. Serbian "customs tax" for Slovene products) against the two, but as the year progressed, other republics' communist parties saw the inevitability of the democratisation process; in December, as the last member of the federation, Serbia held parliamentary elections which confirmed former communists' rule in this republic.
+Other Yugoslav republics—especially Serbia—were more or less dissatisfied with the democratisation in two of the republics and proposed different sanctions (e.g. Serbian "customs tax" for Slovene products) against the two, but as the year progressed, other republics' communist parties saw the inevitability of the democratisation process.
+In December, as the last member of the federation, Serbia held parliamentary elections confirming the rule of former communists in the republic.

-Unresolved issues remained.
-In particular, Slovenia and Croatia elected governments oriented towards greater autonomy of the republics (under Milan Kučan and Franjo Tuđman, respectively), since it became clear that Serbian domination attempts and increasingly different levels of democratic standards were becoming increasingly incompatible.
+Slovenia and Croatia elected governments oriented towards greater autonomy of the republics (under Milan Kučan and Franjo Tuđman, respectively).
 Serbia and Montenegro elected candidates who favoured Yugoslav unity.
 The Croat quest for independence led to large Serb communities within Croatia rebelling and trying to secede from the Croat republic.
-Serbs in Croatia would not accept a status of a national minority in a sovereign Croatia, since they would be demoted from the status of a constituent nation of the entirety of Yugoslavia.
+Serbs in Croatia would not accept the status of a national minority in a sovereign Croatia since they would be demoted from the status of a constituent nation.